Michaelangel007/unofficial_nox_archaist_utilities/README.md

 Here are my unofficial collection of utilities that I think all Nox Archaist fans will be interested in.

 **DISCLAIMER:** This project is NOT affiliated with 6502workshop in any way, shape or fashion.
-This is an UNOFFICIAL mod and UNSUPPORTED software by fan who also helped worked on the game and toolchain.
+This is an UNOFFICIAL mod and UNSUPPORTED software by a fan who also helped worked on the game and toolchain.

 # Built-in Fonts